 In Ubud, there are 13 distinct villages, and each held a procession, creating a loud, chaotic, and absolutely delightful feast for the eyes.
 Embracing the cacophony and the chaos was part of the fun.

 After the processions, the weeks of hard work go up in a fiery exorcism of evil spirits as the ogoh-ogoh are burned, leaving the island cleansed of evil for the Day of Silence and the beginning of the new year.

 The merriment throughout Ubud feels much like a New Year’s Eve celebration anywhere, even on Monkey Forest Road where Westerners tend to stay.
 With the mandated-by-law nothingness of the next day looming, the bars are jamming, and arak – a Balinese moonshine – is thrown back at little pockets of parties found on stoops and street corners throughout the city.

 Starting at 6 in the morning, all is quiet for a complete 24 hours.
 It is a time for silent reflection and for contemplating the year to come.

 Bali is the only place in the world that celebrates Nyepi – a Hindu holiday – this way.
-While the day is a public holiday for all of Indonesia, Bali is the only place in the country where Hindu is the majority and, therefore, where the Day of Silence is strictly enforced.
+While the day is a public holiday for all of Indonesia, Bali is the only place in the country where Hindus are the majority and, therefore, where the Day of Silence is strictly enforced.

 I fully embraced a day of enforced resting.
 I felt no guilt about staying in bed for the entire day, emerging only for food.
 I did feel a little guilty about the staff at my compound that had to work to prepare that food.